Herpes Simplex Virus

 Herpes Simplex is a viral infection, as Herpes Simplex Virus or HSV causes it.
-The condition of having the disease is such that it is easily noticeable at times, while some other times, it can be inconspicuous.
+The condition of having the disease is such that it is easily noticeable at times, while at some other times, it can be inconspicuous.
 It lingers in the person of a body for a long time.
 Herpes can be there for as long as possible without the individual being aware.
 The paper, in view, discusses the types, causes, effects, and treatment of herpes simplex.

-To prevent the scourge of herpes from passing into a person, one must have protective intercourse, have sexual relations with people who do not have the virus, avoid kissing a mouth with sores, and stay away from promiscuous lifestyle.
-For those who already have the virus, studies show that identifying the triggers of HSV symptoms and preventing giving them room can help prevent the recurrence of the infection symptoms.
+To prevent the scourge of herpes from passing into a person, one must have protective intercourse, have sexual relations with people who do not have the virus, avoid kissing a mouth with sores, and stay away from a promiscuous lifestyle.
+For those who already have the virus, studies show that identifying the triggers of HSV symptoms and giving them room can help prevent the recurrence of the infection symptoms.
 Some of these triggers include illness, stress, sunbathing, and other factors.

 As far as the field of medical science is concerned, herpes has no known cure.
 However, one can manage it by treating the different symptoms A they come.
-Another means to treat which medical experts sometimes prescribe are drugs which stop the virus’ multiplication in areas where they occur.
+Another means to treat which medical experts sometimes prescribe are drugs that stop the virus’ multiplication in areas where they occur.
 Hence antiviral drugs such as acyclovir and other similar products are what doctors recommend for their ability to hinder the outbreak of herpes simplex and mitigate its symptoms.